Mehdi Bashiri: Early life

 Mehdi was born in Urmia, Iran in 1992.
 He came to Istanbul for education in 2014.
 He began his education in dentistry at Istanbul Aydin University.
 He was the founder of the Istanbul Aydın University Innovation Club and served as the president.
 He made his first invention the same year and patented it.

-Taking education from different universities and institutions in the field of bioengineering has given first inventing and innovation gifted children and gifted education in Turkey in this process over a thousand children who participated in this training.

 In 2015, he was awarded the "Best Researcher Award" by the International Congress on Economic Cooperation Development on Health Focused on Islamic Countries.
 Bashiri won a gold medal at the 45th International Invention Fair in Geneva, Switzerland.
 He also received the special prize given by Russia in the same competition.
 In the INPEX 2017 invention fair held in Pittsburgh, U.S., he was awarded two separate medals of honor.
 To date, he has won over a hundred medals and awards in fifty-seven countries in the most prestigious competitions in the United States and Europe, 2017, he received the Inventor of the Year Award from the World Innovation Organization.
 In 2020, he wrote the book One Step to Glory, in which he tells about his life.